lana/backend-challenge/README.md

 - Focus on solving the business problem (less boilerplate!)
 - Have a clear structure.
 - Be easy to grow with new functionality.
-- Use a dependency management tool.
+- Don't include binaries, and use a dependency management tool.

 **Bonus Points For:**